Sarah Lahrkamp: Political career

-Lahrkamp contested Steinfurt I – Borken I and lost to Health Minister Jens Spahn.
+Lahrkamp contested Steinfurt I – Borken I and lost to Health Minister Jens Spahn (CDU).
 She won a seat on the party list.

 In parliament, Lahrkamp has since been serving on the Committee on Family Affairs, Senior Citizens, Women and Youth.
 Within her parliamentary group, she belongs to the Parliamentary Left, a left-wing movement.

+In 2025 she contested again in Steinfurt I - Borken I and lost to Jens Spahn.
+Placed on 24th on the state list of the social democrats in North Rhine-Westphalia she also missed re-election through the party list.